 One scam that aims directly at businesses is the “Directory Scam.”
 Employees receive a call from a well-known or non-existent agency requesting business information to update their directory.
 When your employee provides them with your business’s address and contact information, they send a fake invoice for the “service” and, if questioned, often fire back with edited audio from their previous call that “proves” your employee accepted the charges.

 Another targeted hustle that’s gained steam over the last couple of years is known as the “Grandparent Scam.”
-In this case study, the victim receives a call from a scammer who claims to be his grandson needing bail money.
+In the linked case study, the victim receives a call from a scammer who claims to be his grandson needing bail money.
 This scam may seem ridiculous, but many have fallen victim to it because the caller knows the names of the grandparent and child as well as other personal information that would encourage one to believe they’re telling the truth.
 The scariest part about this scam is that the scammer called this victim at his place of work, further illustrating that public data on the web is available to anyone with the knowledge to find it.

 What Steps Can I Take to Protect My Business?

 - Educate yourself about what kinds of scams you or your business might encounter.
-BBB has compiled a thorough list here.
+The BBB has compiled a thorough list here.

 - Be wary of email attachments.
 If you didn’t request it, you probably shouldn’t open it.